0x48piraj/edX-institution-logoz/CONTRIBUTING.md

 * Please read Contributing to the [Documentation]().

-You can help improve the **edXLogoData** Docs by making them more coherent, consistent or readable, adding missing information, correcting factual errors, fixing typos.
+You can help improve the **edXLogoData** Docs by making them more coherent, consistent or readable, adding missing information, correcting factual errors, fixing typo(s).

 To do so, open a Pull Request (PR) to **edXLogoData** on **GitHub**.